aitoolguide/higgs-audio-files/README.md

      ```
    - **Purpose:**
      This is the updated **TTS run script** with changes as shown in the tutorial.
-     Replace the original file in your main project folder with this updated version.
+     Add/Replace the original file in your main project folder with this updated version.

 ---